-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for IFMA articles.

 For the second consecutive year, K-C will be recognized for its energy management practices and commitment to sustainable operations, resulting in significant energy and financial savings.

 EuroFM recently released its FM Futures Report, sponsored by IFMA.
 The document was created through multiple industry workshops throughout Europe, in locations including Helsinki, Finland; Manchester, England; and Zurich, Switzerland.
 Panels of European academics and FM practitioners gathered with the goal of developing a vision for the future of facility management.